pragatikohli/caeliusProject/README.md

 - Launch the chatbot application.
 - Enter your queries or messages in the chat input field.
 - The chatbot will process the input and generate responses based on the predefined rules and database content.

-## Upcoming Updates

-This is a desktop application created using Java Swing and with the use of AWS RDS MySQL database.
-This project will be converted to java web application using springboot and then will be deployed.

 ## License